Westgate One

 sustainable design elements

-Sensitive design
+sensitive design

 Our revised design of the Freeman building has resulted in a more architecturally appeasing design for the historic prime city centre location.